Restaurants in Glasgow

 Telephone: 0141 552 1101

 For good, local Scottish food in Glasgow, many head to Fanny Trollope's.
-The decor and service are both old-fashioned and welcoming, and the menu is constantly evolving with new and old favourites like Glenfarg lamb, ox cheeks, Cullen skink, and orange marmalade.
+The decor and service are both old-fashioned and welcoming, and the menu is constantly adjusting to what produce is in season with new and old favourites like Glenfarg lamb, ox cheeks, Cullen skink, and orange marmalade.
 As a bonus, the kitchen has a reputation for being accommodating to vegetarians.
-Fanny Trollope's is open Tuesday to Thursday from 5pm, Friday and Saturday from 12pm (closed 2pm-5pm), and Sunday from 5pm.
+Fanny Trollope's is open Tuesday to Thursday from 5pm, Friday to Sunday from 12pm (closed 2pm-5pm).

 Address: 1066 Argyle Street